astroumd/lmtoy/docs/wishlist.md

   that.
 Potentially more memory could be saved if the selected *slice*, not the full spectral band, are retrieved in memory.
-This depends if the data is doppler tracked or not (I believe it is)
+This depends if the data is doppler tracked or not (I believe it is) [todo: it needs to report what the VLSR range in the RAW data is]

 * buffer overruns in C gridder program.
 One was the convolution running over the edge (big maps would prevent this).